Hex (video game): Reception

 George Millare reviewed the game in COMPUTE! and called Hex "one of the most challenging and fascinating strategy games yet devised for a computer."
 He concludes that players will "be amazed at how quickly your opponent ceases to be just a computer and seems to acquire distinct personality traits of its own."

-In a January 1986 review for Antic, Suede Barstow describes Hex as something like a cross between Q-bert and Archon but the result is unique.
+In a January 1986 review for Antic, Suede Barstow describes Hex as something like a cross between Q-bert and Archon, but the result is unique.
 He concludes that "Hex is a clean piece of programming and one of the best strategy-board games I've seen on a computer.
 It sets a high standard for future ST entertainments."

-The November 1985 review in ANALOG was even more glowing, concluding; "In summary, I think this game is just super.
+The November 1985 review in ANALOG Computing was even more glowing, concluding, "In summary, I think this game is just super.
 It's as challenging a game as I've seen since Archon.
 The graphics, as viewed on Atari's SC1224 color monitor, are fantastic."